jaeohshin/jaeohshin/README.md

-- 🌱 I’m trying to make a habbit of coding every single fucking day.
+- 🌱 I’m trying to make a habbit of coding more frequently.
 - 🌱 I’m currently learning Pytorch
 <!---
 jaeohshin/jaeohshin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.